iachai02/CSE134B-notes/#3HTMLinDepth.md

 - translate
   - a newer global attribute translate would be used in conditions where automatic translation/localization is used to avoid items being converted

+## Interactivity Attributes

+- contenteditable

+  - when set to true allows simple editing of content in browser
+  - does not determine how the change is retained

+- contextmenu

+  - defines the DOM id of the `<menu>` to serve as a context menu for the element this attribute is defined for
+  - so far no implementations however, likely could be simulated with oncontextmenu event in JavaScript

+- draggable attribute

+  - attribute is set to true or false to indicate if an element is draggable or not

+- hidden attribute

+  - inidicates if an element is no longer relevant and should be hidden or not
+    - likely this is to address the misuse of the CSS rule (display : none)

+- spellcheck attribute
+  - this attribute can be set to true and false to allow for controlling checking the spelling of content
+    - dominantly used on form fields

+## Event Attributes

+- interactivity - event attributes
+  - mouse clicking
+    - onclick, ondblclick
+  - mouse buton movement
+    - onmousedown, onmouseup
+  - mouse movement
+    - onmouseover, onmousemove, onmouseout
+  - key presses
+    - onkeydown, onkeyup, onkeypress

+## Data Attributes

+- data-x attributes

+  - allows for user-defined meta data
+    - reduces name collision problems
+    - removes overloading of class attributes or invention of non-standard attributes

+- data-x versus class

+  - many devs overload the class attribute using it to signal the interactive nature of an element, hold element/component state, or even hold data

+- microdata
+  - microdata exists to offer scripts and machines data for the webpage that is a bit easier for them to parse so they don't have to dig around the page content for it
+    - all of the microdata attributes start with item
+  - itemscope neotes that the HTML contained inside the given block is an item
+    - itemprop lets you add a key/value pair to the itemscope object
+    - itemid lets you add a unique easily identifiable to the element with the itemscope to easily reference that item later
+    - itemref lets you include other itemscopes in your itemscope
+    - itemtype lets you link a schema / set of vocab that your microdata will be following